- OAuth for MCP Server: Complete Guide to Protecting Claude

 OAuth Metadata Endpoints

 First, create the authorization server metadata endpoint.
-This tells clients where to find your OAuth endpoints.
+This tells clients where to find all your OAuth endpoints.

 // File: src/app/(non-intl)/.well-known/oauth-authorization-server/route.ts